inner-outer-space/de-zoomcamp-2024/2-workflow-orchestration/readme.md

 </div>
 <br>

-Other types of built In Mage blocks:
+Other types of Built In Mage blocks:
 - Sensors - trigger on some event
 - Conditionals
 - Dynamics - can create dynamic children